silogen/kaiwo/contributing-guidelines.md

 The easiest way to contribute is to open an issue on the GitHub repository.
 This could be a bug report, a feature request, or even just a question.
 We will do our best to respond to all issues in a timely manner.

+When you open an issue, please provide as much detail as possible.
+This will help us understand the issue and respond more effectively.
+At minimum, please provide a description of current behavior vs expected behavior.

 If you are interested in contributing code to the project, please follow the guidelines below.

 ### Guidelines for code contributions